1911 Revolution: Modern evaluation

-A change in the belief that the revolution had been a generally positive change began in the late 1980s and 1990s, but Zhang Shizhao was quoted as arguing that "When talking about the 1911 Revolution, the theorist these days tends to overemphasize.
+A change in the belief that the revolution had been a generally-positive change began in the late 1980s and 1990s, but Zhang Shizhao was quoted as arguing, "When talking about the 1911 Revolution, the theorist these days tends to overemphasize.
 The word 'success' was way overused."

 The degree of success of democracy gained by the revolution can vary depending on one's view.
-Even after Sun Yat-sen died in 1925, for sixty years, the KMT controlled all five branches of the government; none were independent.
-Yan Jiaqi, founder of the Federation for a Democratic China, has said that Sun Yat-sen is to be credited as founding China's first republic in 1912, and the second republic is the people of Taiwan and the political parties there now democratizing the region.
+Even after Sun Yat-sen died in 1925, for sixty years, the Nationalists controlled all five branches of the government, and none was independent.
+Yan Jiaqi, the founder of the Federation for a Democratic China, has said that Sun Yat-sen is to be credited as founding China's first republic in 1912, and the second republic is the people of Taiwan and the political parties there that now democratize the region.

-Meanwhile, the ideals of democracy are far from realised on the mainland Chinese side.
-For example, former Chinese premier Wen Jiabao once said in a speech that without real democracy, there is no guarantee of economic and political rights; but he led a 2011 crackdown against the peaceful Chinese jasmine protests.
-Others, such as Qin Yongmin (秦永敏) of the Democracy Party of China, who was only released from prison after twelve years, do not praise the 1911 Revolution.
-Qin Yongmin said the revolution only replaced one dictator with another, that Mao Zedong was not an emperor, but he is worse than the emperor.
+Meanwhile, the ideals of democracy are far from realised in mainland Chinese.
+For example, the former Chinese Premier Wen Jiabao once said in a speech that without real democracy, there is no guarantee of economic and political rights, but he led a 2011 crackdown against the peaceful Chinese jasmine protests.
+Others, such as Qin Yongmin of the Democracy Party of China, who was imprisoned for twelve years, do not praise the 1911 Revolution.
+Qin said that the revolution only replaced one dictator with another and that Mao is not an emperor but worse than the emperor.

+Media

+One of Japan's earliest film companies (M. Pathe, owned by Sun supporter Shōkichi Umeya) documented the success of the revolution beginning with the Wuchang uprising and leading to Sun's inauguration.
+It produced three documentary films that covered the revolution.